douglasgscofield/bioinfo/README.md

  sorts a file of Fasta sequences by identifier name, naturally, so that `ìd_1` is followed by `id_2`, rather than `id_10`.
 Requires BioPerl and the Perl module `Sort::Naturally`.

 **gffSort**
  is a small Bash script that sorts a GFF file first by sequence name in column 1, and then by position numerically in column 4.
-It assumes you might have generated this GFF with MAKER, so it removes the `###` lines between gene models if they are present.
+It assumes you might have generated this GFF with MAKER, so it removes the `###` lines between gene models if they are present.  **NOTE** this is a very crude wrapper around `gsort` and makes no effort to keep entries in their appropriate hierarchy.
+Much better to use [GenomeTools'](http://genometools.org/) `gt gff3 -sort -addids no -retainids ...` or the [GFF3toolkit](https://github.com/NAL-i5K/GFF3toolkit), which both know what a GFF file is supposed to look like.

 **stacksExtractStats.pl**
 reads a [Stacks][] log file and produce a table summarizing sample-specific statistics.
 It currently prints number of RAD-Tags, number of stacks and mean stack coverage, and it is written so that other statistics can easily be harvested from the output.